Pauan/fable-getting-started/README.md

 ----

-By convention, JavaScript files are placed into `src/js`, but you can import JavaScript files from any folder.
+By convention, JavaScript files are placed into `src/js`, but you can import JavaScript files in any folder.

 You can also import builtin [Node.js](https://nodejs.org/) modules or [npm](https://www.npmjs.com/) packages which have been downloaded with